Hing for Babies – Benefits and Precautionary Tips

 The spice can also be used to soothe cough in babies.
 A warm paste of hing and water can be applied on the baby’s chest for some relief from cold and cough.
 For older babies, it can also be used as a remedy for asthma, pneumonia, and whooping cough.
 A little bit of the spice can be added to hot water, and the vapours can be inhaled by those suffering from respiratory issues.
 Hing has been an important ingredient in Yunani and Ayurvedic medicines.
 It is, therefore, also used for wholesome healing by applying it externally and consuming it in foods.

-Important Points to Consider While Using Hing for Baby
+Important Points to Consider While Using Hing for Your Baby

 Here are some precautions and factors to consider before giving hing to your baby:

-- If your baby starts crying after using this remedy, call a doctor or visit your paediatrician immediately.
+- If your baby starts crying after using a hing-based remedy, call a doctor or visit your paediatrician immediately.

 - Always mix hing with lukewarm water, ghee, and milk, and do not add more than a pinch in your baby’s meals.